Ordered Patch Theory

 Historically within the OPT framework, this proposition was treated formally as a single monolithic Axiom—an untestable, foundational assumption layered onto the physics to avoid solipsism.

 This appendix resolves the mathematical ambiguity of that stance.
-We unbundle Informational Normality into two distinct components: a rigorous algorithmic mathematical theorem (which holds almost surely under the universal probability measure), bound together by a single metaphysical postulate necessary to bridge mathematical existence into ontological reality.
+We unbundle Informational Normality into two distinct components: an algorithmic recurrence conjecture (Conjecture P-1a below — demoted from theorem grade in the June 2026 review; see the closure-status banner above), bound together by a single metaphysical postulate necessary to bridge mathematical existence into ontological reality.

 2. From Semimeasure to Universal Measure (\xi to M)